Are You a Witch? Telltale Signs and Characteristics to Look For

-This is a difficult question because, there are literally hundreds of different kinds of witches, and witchcraft traditions can vary wildly from place to place and person to person.
-However, the kind of witch I am writing about is pretty straightforward.
-Put simply, in my world, a witch is a wise woman (or man) who uses energy to make things happen.
+This is a difficult question because there are literally hundreds of different kinds of witches, and witchcraft traditions can vary wildly from place to place and person to person.
+However, the kind of witch I am talking about is pretty straightforward: a witch is a wise woman (or man) who uses energy to make things happen.

 Signs You Might Be a Witch

 - You dislike crowds.
 The energy of all those people seems to swirl and eddy around you.
-You often get a headache, or feel grumpy, or slightly ill if you have been stuck in the middle of a large crowd.
+You might get a headache or feel grumpy or slightly ill if you get stuck in the middle of a large crowd.

-- Death and what happens to us when we die has always fascinated you.
+- Death and what happens after we die has always fascinated you.
 You often feel as though people who have passed haven’t gone anywhere at all.
 They are just behind a thin veil and have their quirks and characters just like the living.
 At the same time, you know we are all part of one whole.

 - You are a sponge for knowledge.
 You love to read and discover new things constantly.
 You love to be awed by the simplicity and complexities of the Universe.

 - You feel energy.
-Whether it is in your hands, or flowing through you, or swirling around you, you know it is a real thing.
-Just because we can’t see it, doesn’t mean it’s not there.
+Literally.
+Whether it is in your hands, flowing through you, or swirling around you, you know it is a real thing.
+Just because we can’t see it doesn’t mean it’s not there.

-- You are easily able to ascertain the energy of any place you visit.
-You can read the emotions that have been impressed on a building in the past.
-Sometimes you just have to leave if it becomes too overwhelming.
+- You can identify the energy of any place you visit.
+You can "read" the emotions that have been impressed on a building in the past.
+Sometimes, you just have to leave if it becomes too overwhelming.
 Other times, you feel you can exert a calming influence.
-Occasionally it seems as though you have visited a place before even though you are sure you haven’t
+Occasionally, it seems as though you have visited a place before even though you are sure you haven’t.

-- When you are in nature, walking in the woods, on the heath or in a beautiful park, you feel as if that’s where you belong.
-It restores your very being to reconnect with grass and trees, ocean and rocks.
+- Nature feels natural to you.
+When you are in nature (walking in a garden, the woods, on the heath, or in a park), you feel like that’s where you belong.
+Nature restores your very being through connection with grass, trees, oceans, and rocks.

 - You’re always collecting things.
-Weird things.
-Unusual pebbles, shells, strange twisted sticks, bird feathers, bones, coins, old stuff, things other people wouldn’t give a second glance to.
-And cats.
+Unusual pebbles, shells, strange twisted sticks, bird feathers, bones, coins, scraps of fabric or paper, old stuff, things other people wouldn’t give a second glance to.
+And cats or other animals.